async-aws/aws/docs/compare.md

 ```

-*note*: Even if pagination is automatically handled, AsyncAws let you fetch
+> **Note**: Even if pagination is automatically handled, AsyncAws let you fetch only
-only result for the current page.
+> result for the current page.

 ## Presign eXperience